rsaavedraf/checkmate-in-x/README.md

 ## Update 2022-12-13
 Usage/help for the script added.
 Calling this version v1.0 proper, pretty much finished for the required functionality.
-The iterative implementation will be a script with a different name (i.e. mateinx-iter.py)

 ## Update 2022-12-14
 v1.1 after a bug found and fixed: when a pawn was getting captured in passing, it was not getting properly removed from the board and remaining pieces.
 Also such capturing move was missing the "x" when printed out.

 ## Update 2022-12-15
 v1.1.1 after another bug found and fixed: when exploring the possibility of in-passing capture, if the last move was unknown (None) the program was crashing checking for last move being () (older representation) instead of None. game-10.json modified to test this case and make sure it runs problem-free.

+## Update 2022-12-17
+v1.2 with a first iterative implementation (activated with option -i, so not a separat program).
+Runs well but not yet finished, since it still does not have the trimming speed-up that the recursive one does.

 ## Next tasks:
-- Implement an iterative python version
+- Finish iterative python version
 - Implement a single threaded Rust version
 - Implement a multithreaded Rust version